mjpekala/shearlet-scattering/README.md

 | ex post facto DR    | none           | **SVM-weight**   |  none                   |  none        |
 |  # dimensions       | 12288          |  9801            |  46272                  | 23808        |
 |                     | (1+3x5)x12x8x8 |                  | (1+3x5+(3x5)^2)x12x4x4  |              |

+* = Omitted due to time constraints and high probability of being uninteresting.

 1. Without in-situ dimension reduction (DR) the 8x8x12 CHCDW does not fit into memory on my laptop for m=2 for all of MNIST.
 2. I could address 1 by chunking the data sets but (a) this ripples through all of my code, and (b) it is just not the right approach IMO.